• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Picture by Authority Dental under CC 2.0 license

 The most popular material for partial dentures is resin plastic.
-This material can be dyed so that the color matches your gums.
+This material can be dyed to match your gums.
 Acrylic dentures belong to the cheaper types.
 You can even have teeth added if you lose more.
-More acrylic is simply bonded to accommodate the addition.
+More acrylic is bonded to accommodate the addition.
 Acrylic partial dentures can last 5-8 years.

 The downside is that they break easily, so you may have to replace them more often.
-Plastic dentures may also need adhesives, generating more running costs.
-They sometimes have metal clasps, but most commonly plastic partials are simply embedded in the resin and can break off.
+Plastic dentures may also require adhesives, increasing running costs.
+They sometimes have metal clasps, but most commonly, plastic partials are embedded in the resin and can break off.

-Acrylic puts a lot of pressure on your gums.
+Acrylic puts much pressure on your gums.
 This can lead to irritation, soreness, and even lesions.
-Some patients have trouble with gagging, as in the case of the upper dentures, the acrylic covers your entire palate.
+Some patients have trouble with gagging.
+In the case of upper dentures, the acrylic covers your entire palate.

 • Most affordable partial dentures